SwissDataScienceCenter/renku-data-services/DEVELOPING.md

 This document details the structure of the code in this repository.
 For information on how to set up a dev environment and run code, consult the [readme](/README.md).

+### Coding guidelines

+These can be found in our [wiki](https://github.com/SwissDataScienceCenter/renku-data-services/wiki/Coding-guidelines).

 ### Architecture

 #### Polylith